Covid-19 crisis highlights IoT benefits in a wide range of areas spanning from contact tracing to chronic condition monitoring

 Tracking of cleaning activities supports the facilities with patients but also protects the cleaning services teams.
 Areas that need disinfection can be identified and then properly prioritised according to usage levels.

 Away from the frontline of combatting Covid-19, there are billions of chronic disease sufferers globally who cannot attend hospitals or doctors’ surgeries for routine treatment.
 IoT can have an enormous effect here to monitor conditions such as asthma, diabetes and heart problems via connected, wearable devices and applications that reduce the need for patients to attend physical consultations.
 Research firm Berg Insight has reported that about 18 million people in North America were using connected care solutions at the end of 2018, with remote patient monitoring accounting for most users.
 The firm, before Covid-19, estimated this figure to reach 49.4 million connected care users by 2024.
 Now, growth is likely to accelerate.
+Read more about the IoT market in our IoT terminology guide.

 These solutions enabled by IoT are for example for obstructive sleep apnea (OSA) sufferers and heart illness patients, with devices – from heart rate monitors to blood pressure sensors.
 During Covid-19 lockdowns, sending nurses to homes to monitor heart rates or blood pressure is a high-risk activity that IoT can eliminate or reduce with solutions of this type.
 Wearables can be used to monitor users and provide information about health data such as body temperature and heart rate, track patient locations and send alerts in an emergency.
 The more patient care that IoT can enable to be done at home, the less risk patients expose themselves as well as medical professionals.